3028913971/new_eval_object_detection/README.md

 # New Evaluation on Object Detection
 This is an implementation of evaluation on object detection.
 As is known to us all, clothing contains skirt, jacket, scarf and so on.
 Skirt contains miniskirt.
-Compared with traditional evaluation methods, we consider the parent-child relationship between categories, making the mAP more meaningful.
+Compared with traditional evaluation methods, we consider the parent-child relationship among categories, making the mAP more meaningful.
 And we display the AP of every category as well.
 This repository includes:
 - Utils to generate intermediate files
 - Test examples